elna-ai/elna-vector-db/README.md

 # Instant Distance: fast HNSW indexing
 Here we using HNSW algorthm to index the vecotr embeddings.
 [Instance Distance](https://github.com/instant-labs/instant-distance) is a fast pure-Rust implementation of the Hierarchical Navigable Small Worlds paper by Malkov and Yashunin for finding approximate nearest neighbors (ANN).

+# VectorDB Features

+## Storage Capabilities
+- **Variable Dimension Storage**: Our VectorDB supports the storage of vectors with varying dimensions, allowing for flexible data management.

+## Stability and Persistence
+- **Stable Memory Support**: VectorDB ensures data persistence across upgrades.
+The data is stored in stable memory during the pre-upgrade hook and is reloaded into the heap after the canister upgrade, maintaining data integrity and continuity.

+## Security and Access Control
+- **Super User and Admin Management**:

+  - **Super User**: Each vector canister has a designated super user who has full control over the canister.

+  - **Admin Management**: The super user can add or remove admin users who have permissions to read or write in the VectorDB.

+  - **Stable Structure Support**: The security structure is also stable, ensuring that the access control mechanisms persist through upgrades.

+---

 # Getting Started